 If your customer sees an ad for your brand on Google that’s written in a different voice from your radio ads, customers will have a hard time understanding your brand overall.
 Consistent messaging helps customers remember your brand and create a relationship with it.

-The coffee megabrand Starbucks is a great example of a brand using multi-level marketing to deliver consistent messaging across multiple platforms.
+Starbucks is a great example of a brand using multi-level marketing to deliver consistent messaging across multiple platforms.

 Their brand messaging is spread across their social media accounts, tv commercials, loyalty app, website, and brick-and-mortar stores.

 Starbucks makes contact with their customers at several different channels, and they provide the same brand messaging at each touchpoint.
 Their customers have an understanding of the brand and all they have to offer through following their social media accounts, participating in the loyalty app, purchasing products at their stores, and ordering in the drive-thru.
 Their experience is consistent across each of these platforms.